clinton1719/clinton1719/README.md

-- 👋 Hi, I’m @clinton1719
+- 👋 Hi, I’m Clinton Fernandes
-- 👀 I’m interested in ...
+- 👀 I’m interested in software & web development in Java, Spring Boot.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning spring, hibernate, JPA, spring security.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Java and spring projects
-- 📫 How to reach me ...
+- 📫 How to reach me: Feel free to contact me on mal for project collaborations.

 <!---
 clinton1719/clinton1719 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.